-The previous slower algorithm uses "thinning": it first generates a uniform Poisson process of intensity 1max, then randomly deletes or retains each point, independently of other points, with retention probability $p(x,y) = \lambda(x,y)/\text{lmax}$.
-The new faster algorithm randomly selects pixels with probability proportional to intensity, and generates point locations inside the selected pixels.
+In both cases the previous algorithm uses "thinning": it first generates a uniform Poisson process of intensity 1max, then randomly deletes or retains each point, independently of other points, with retention probability $p(x, y) = \lambda(x, y)/1$ max.

-Thinning is still used when lambda is a function (x, y, ...).
+Thinning is still used when lambda is a function(x, y, ...) in all other cases.